Advertisement

 Don't Fully Adapt to Nights

-If you're only on nights for a week, don't try to fully shift your rhythm—you'll just have to shift it back.
+Counterintuitive, but if you're only on nights for a week, don't bother trying to fully shift your rhythm.
+You'll just have to shift it back.
+Stay partially adapted and rely on naps and caffeine timing instead.

 4